 Disadvantages

 Best For: Companies embracing hybrid work models or those with employees frequently working remotely.
-Ideal for organizations looking to reduce real estate costs while offering flexibility.
+Ideal for organisations looking to reduce real estate costs while offering flexibility.

-Agile workspaces prioritize adaptability.
+Agile workspaces prioritise adaptability.
 Furniture is movable, and spaces can be reconfigured as teams grow or projects change.
-These layouts are designed to support dynamic work styles.
+These office layouts are designed to support dynamic work styles.

 Advantages